mrperson2015/my_demo_project/Assignment.md

 # Assignment
-This project contains sample data and an Apache Zeppelin note in a self contained docker container.
+This project contains sample data and an Apache Zeppelin note in a self contained docker container and instructions to use a community edition databricks cluster.
 The note has 6 exercises to test your PySpark abilities.
-With the note open, you can download the note as a .zpln file.
+With the note open, you can download the note as a .zpln file (docker) or export as ipynb (databricks).
 This allows you to share your code for others to import and run in the same environment.

 # To Run
 1. Clone (this) repo ```git clone https://github.com/mrperson2015/my_demo_project.git```